fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 setTotal(left + right)
 ```

-The reason for this is that a state update in React happens [asynchronously](https://react.dev/learn/queueing-a-series-of-state-updates), i.e. not immediately but "at some point" before the component is rendered again.
+The reason for this is that a state update in React happens [asynchronously](https://react.dev/learn/queueing-a-series-of-state-updates), i.e. not immediately but "at some point" after the current component function is finished, before the component is rendered again.

 We can fix the app as follows: